SEAGULL -- BEFORE MINOLTA

 SEAGULL DF-102a

-No, this camera does not have anything to do with the Minolta SRT102 or the SRT-101b, as you might think.
-It is an intermediate version between the DF-1 and the DF-2 in that, like the DF-2, it replaced the heavy metal top and bottom body plates of the DF-1 with black plastic pieces.
+No, this camera does not have anything to do with the Minolta SRT102, as you might think.
+It is an intermediate model between the DF-1 and the DF-2 in that, like the DF-2, it replaced the heavy metal top and bottom body plates of the DF-1 with black plastic pieces.
 It also lacks a TTL meter, like the DF-1.:

 SEAGULL DF-102b

-This camera retains the metal top and bottom of the DF-1, but adds a small handgrip to the front:.
+This camera is like the DF-102A, but unlike the DF-102A, it retains the metal top and bottom of the DF-1 -- and adds a small handgrip to the front:.

 It retains the same shutter speed dial of the DF-1 with the "preferred" shutter speeds in green -- to avoid picture blurring.